NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 pre-existing models with the tool ``convert_pinhole_model`` (:numref:`convert_pinhole_model`).

-Also in the latest builds, the RPC undistortion is computed via a solver based on Newton's method, as for the fisheye lens distortion model.
+In the latest builds, the RPC undistortion is computed via a solver based on Newton's method, as for the fisheye lens distortion model.

+An illustration for how to use the RPC lens distortion is in :numref:`ba_rpc_distortion`.

 .. _file_format: